piesauce/awesome-dLLM-resources/README.md

 # awesome-dLLM-resources
 Frequently updated list of dLLM (Diffusion Large Language Models) papers, models, and other resources.

-Maintained By Suhas Pai and Xiaojun Ren
+Maintained By Suhas Pai and Xiaojun Ren.
+For an overview of this field, see our ICLR 2026 blog post <i><a href="https://iclr-blogposts.github.io/2026/blog/2026/dllm/" target="_blank">ICLR Blog</a></i>.

 Make a PR if you want to include your paper on this list or if you've found a cool paper that you think should be included in this list :)